geneva-lake/async-network/README.md

 This is example of asynchronous calculation network (async network pattern) powered by golang goroutines.<br/>
 We have initial data as ten integers from 0 to 9.
-We need calculate for each of them sum of two previous numbers (Fibonacci number) and then find factorial of resulting number.
+We need calculate for each of them sum of it and all previous integers and then find factorial of resulting number.
 Also we want log results.
 Construct computational network.
 The first module simulate initial data and produce numbers from 0 to 9.
-Through the channel it sends numbers to calculation layer which finds Fibonacci number for received integer.
+Through the channel it sends numbers to calculation layer which finds previous sum for received integer.
 It consists of ten modules.
 Second calculation layer finds factorials.
 Also there is logger module.
 It gets results from both layers and prints it.
 The scheme is depicted on figure.<br/>
 <br/>
 <br/>
 <img src="https://github.com/geneva-lake/async-network/blob/master/network.png"/>